Psychology: Cultural Psychology (track)

 - What are the benefits and challenges of culturally diverse societies?

 - How can we manage cultural diversity in school, at work, and in society?

 Additionally, students of Cultural Psychology will be thoroughly equipped with and trained in:

 - Designing (cross) cultural studies while avoiding common methodological pitfalls of the field.

 - Strong quantitative and qualitative research skills.

-- Designing, implementing and evaluating culture-sensitive strategies and interventions.
+- Designing and evaluating culture-sensitive strategies and interventions.